 - Google search partners: Ads might appear with search results on websites of Google search partners.
-For text ads, search partners include hundreds of non-Google websites (like AOL), as well as Google Maps, Google Video and other Google sites.
-Product Listing Ads can appear on search partner sites that display and link to products for sale.
+For text ads, search partners include hundreds of non-Google websites, as well as Google Video and other Google sites.
+Shopping ads can appear on search partner sites that display and link to products for sale.
 The click-through rate (CTR) for ads on search partner sites doesn't impact on your Quality Score on google.com.

 How Google Instant works

 Google Instant helps people to find information faster by showing relevant results as they type a search term on Google search.
 As someone starts to type a search term, Google Instant automatically shows results for a popular search that begins with those letters.
 An algorithm tries to predict what the rest of the term might be, based on popular searches typed by other users.
 The predicted text is shown in light grey in the search box, and search results and ads are automatically shown for that predicted term.

 Although Google Instant won't change the way that ads are served, ads and search results can show for a predicted search term.
 For example, if someone types "flow" into Google, an algorithm predicts that the user is searching for "flowers" (the predicted search term) and therefore displays search listings and ads for flowers.
 Those results will continue to show unless the next letters that the user types lead to a different predicted term.

 How we count ad impressions